r-clementz/demo-github-actions/README.md

 # java-21-demo-github-actions
-Example of api-tests with Newman + CI with GitHub Actions
+Example of api-tests with Newman + CI with GitHub Actions.

+GitHub Actions are cool!